About

 Studentships

-Our charity is proud to collaborate with the University of Auckland in supporting the next generation of manta ray scientists, furthering oceanic manta ray research in Aotearoa NZ.
+Our charity is proud to collaborate with the University of Auckland in supporting the next generation of manta ray scientists, furthering manta and devil ray research in Aotearoa NZ.

 Our Research Partners